Le Grand Kallé: 1953–1962: African Jazz, "Indépendance cha cha", first European tour, and Surboum African Jazz

 That same year, Kabasele became the first Congolese musician to establish his own record label, Surboum African Jazz, with financial backing from Léopoldville-based ECODIS (Édition Congolaise du Disque), the Congo-Decca group (a subsidiary of Decca West Africa Limited), and the Belgian label FONIOR.
 The label was inaugurated in Brussels, where Kabasele recorded several pieces in collaboration with Cameroonian musician Manu Dibango.
 Surboum African Jazz allowed Kabasele to produce other bands, including OK Jazz in 1961, which recorded hits such as "Amida Muziki Ya OK", "Nabanzi Zozo", "Maria De Mi Vida", and "Motema Ya Fafa".
 Revenue from these recordings enabled OK Jazz to acquire new musical equipment.
 Kabasele also produced Orchestre African Fiesta and several other bands during this period.
 Meanwhile, also in 1960, members of the Brazzaville band Los Rumbaberos founded the Club Kalé to promote and advance Kabasele's work.
 Founding members included Sylvain Bemba, Clément Massengo, Firmin Tembe, Gérard Bitsindou, and Amoyen Bibanzoulou.
-Tabu Ley Rochereau, who had first been introduced to the public on 6 June 1959 during an African Jazz performance at the Vis-à-Vis bar (alongside Joseph "Mujos" Mulamba), only began performing with the band following its return from Brussels.
+Tabu Ley Rochereau, who had first been introduced to the public on 6 June 1959 during an African Jazz performance at the Vis-à-Vis bar (alongside Joseph "Mujos" Mulamba), only began performing with the band following their return from Brussels.

 African Jazz in a recording studio in April 1961.
 Photo from a feature on the band in the newspaper Actualités Africaines.
 Kabasele is just to the right of the microphone.

 In 1961, Kabasele enlisted musicians including Tino Baroza, Dicky Nicolas Tshilumba "Dicky Baroza", Lutula Edouard "Edo Clari", Joseph Mwena, and Manu Dibango for a second Brussels tour and collaborated on tracks such as "Lolo Brigida", "Mayele Mabe", "Africa Bola Ngongi", and "Jamais Kolonga".
 The latter, meaning "never defeated", was inspired by Jean Lema, a journalist at Radio Congo Belge who provided live commentary during the Congo's independence ceremonies on 30 June 1960 and was a close friend of Kabasele, whose boldness symbolized courage under colonial rule.
 Meanwhile, in Léopoldville, some African Jazz members broke away to form a rival faction called African Jazz–Nico.
-Upon Kabasele's return, the two factions reconciled in June 1961, with Dibango rejoining the band in August.
+After Kabasele's return, the two factions reconciled in June 1961, with Dibango rejoining the band in August.
 In September, they celebrated with a reunion concert featuring the emblematic song "African Jazz Mokili Mobimba", composed by Dechaud, initially performed by Tabu Ley and later by Kabasele.
 The song was adapted from Celia Cruz's Cuban hit "Madre Rumba" into a Congolese rumba version.
-Concurrently, Nico Kasanda formed a separate African Jazz-style band with Déchaud Mwamba, Tabu Ley, Kaya Depuissant, and Willy Mbembe.
+Nico Kasanda concurrently formed a separate African Jazz-style band with Déchaud Mwamba, Tabu Ley, Kaya Depuissant, and Willy Mbembe.
 Both factions reunited in 1962 for a West African tour, producing hits including "Paracommando", "Sala noki Pascal", "Nkulu Norbert", and "Succès ya African Jazz".